rmaguado/radio-foundation/README.md

 ### TODO

-- Allow sagital and coronal views for niftis.
+- Check that dataprep and dataloader for niftis works fine.
+    - run dataprep on CT-rate and inspect the .db file.
+    - a notebook that emulates creating a dataloader

 - Dataloader to eval using entire volume
 - script for running benchmark tests (after I have many datasets)
 - scripts to test transforms (generate samples)
+- Allow sagital and coronal views for niftis.

 - write userguide for data processing